jamesshults/superslim/README.md

 <h1>superslim</h1>

-<h2>A minimilist WordPress starter theme with Gulp, Sass, Compass, Browsersync and more.</h2>
+<h2>A minimalist WordPress starter theme with Gulp, Sass, Compass, Browsersync and more.</h2>

 <strong>For use with local development:</strong>